 - Coarse or kosher salt and freshly ground pepper to taste

-1. Remove all of the meat from the rotisserie chicken.
-Set aside the skin and bones and every other little bit left from the chicken.
-Shred the meat into bite sized pieces.
+- Remove all of the meat from the rotisserie chicken.
+Place the skin and bones and every other little bit left from the chicken into a pot.

-2. Place the chicken broth in a large pot and add all of the bones and skin from the rotisserie chicken, along with the carrots, celery and onion.
+- Add the chicken broth to the pot.
 Bring to a simmer, partially covered.
 Simmer for about 20 minutes.

-3. Meanwhile, fill another large pot with water, salt it lightly, and bring to a boil on another burner.
+- Meanwhile, fill another large pot with water, salt it lightly, and bring to a boil on another burner.
 Cook the ramen noodles (discard the flavoring packet) just until barely tender, stirring so that they separate.
 Drain and leave in the colander for a moment.
+Shred the chicken meat.

-4. After 20 minutes (you can cook it up to 45 if you have time), strain the broth through a sieve into the pot you cooked the noodles in.
-Add the dill and the reserved shredded chicken and return to a simmer.
-Season with salt and pepper.
-Stir in the noodles and serve hot in bowls.
+- After 20 to 30 minutes, however much time you have, strain the broth through a sieve into the pot you cooked the noodles in, and discard all of the chicken solids.
+Add the dill and the carrots and celery and return to a simmer.
+Simmer for 5 minutes or so, until the vegetables are tender.
+Add the shredded chicken and the cooked noodles, season with salt and pepper as needed and serve hot in bowls.